Mechanical-Advantage/AdvantageScope/docsSite/docs/more-features/custom-assets.md

 ## 3D Field Models

 A model must be included in the folder with the name "model.glb".
-After all rotations are applied, the field should be oriented with the blue alliance on the left.
+After all rotations are applied, the field should be oriented with the red alliance on the left.
 CAD files must be converted to glTF; see [this page](../more-features/gltf-convert.md) for details.
 Game piece models follow the naming convention "model_INDEX.glb" based on the order that they appear in the "gamePieces" array.

 The config file must be in the following format: